augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 not the theory of citizen "armchair auditors" would ever be viable.
 Tim's answer was that the "armchair auditor" is possible in a long tail form.
-Whenever people get frustrated enough with government they will dive into the data to find out information to hold governments accountable.
+Whenever people get frustrated enough with government they will dive into the data to find out information to hold them accountable.

 ## Outlier leaders, Latin America and the challenges of measuring open data impact